Join us for LiveStream Worship Every Sunday @ 11AM

 Full Program Details

-The First Baptist Church of Medford, with generous support from the Boston Baptist Social Union, is delighted to announce the third season of the Choral Fellows and Scholars Program.
+The First Baptist Church of Medford, with generous support from the Boston Baptist Social Union, is delighted to announce the fourth season of the Choral Fellows and Scholars Program.
 This program is designed to promote appreciation and love for traditional sacred music and to cultivate a new generation of outstanding choir leaders in service to the Church

 The CFS Program supports the integral work of the parish choir, and at its core it has two components: